This article covers signs that it might be time to leave your unfaithful spouse.

 - Your partner doesn’t apologize

-- Your partner doesn’t show a desire to put in the work
+- Your partner doesn’t show a desire to put in work on your relationship

-- Your partner doesn’t seem to commit to the relationship
+- Your partner doesn’t seem to commit to your relationship

 - Your partner won’t take responsibility and instead blames other people